Photovoltaics: Advantages

 The 122 PW of sunlight reaching the Earth's surface is plentiful—almost 10,000 times more than the 13 TW equivalent of average power consumed in 2005 by humans.
 This abundance leads to the suggestion that it will not be long before solar energy will become the world's primary energy source.
 Additionally, solar radiation has the highest power density (global mean of 170 W/m^{2}) among renewable energies.

 Solar power is pollution-free during use, which enables it to cut down on pollution when it is substituted for other energy sources.
 For example, MIT estimated that 52,000 people per year die prematurely in the U.S. from coal-fired power plant pollution and all but one of these deaths could be prevented from using PV to replace coal.
 Production end-wastes and emissions are manageable using existing pollution controls.
 End-of-use recycling technologies are under development and policies are being produced that encourage recycling from producers.

 Solar panels are usually guaranteed for 25 years (but inverters tend to fail sooner), with little maintenance or intervention after their initial set-up, so after the initial capital cost of building any solar power plant, operating costs are extremely low compared to existing power technologies.
+One approach to improving PV environmental performance is with circular PV modules that are designed to be easily disassembled.

 Rooftop solar can be used locally, thus reducing transmission/distribution losses.